The 20th century was the age of chemistry.

 Recombinant proteins are made from cloned DNA sequences which usually encode an enzyme or protein with known function.

 By putting human, animal or plant genes into the genetic material of bacteria, mammalian or yeast cells, recombinant proteins can be used to make proteins for commercial use.
-Proteins manufactured through recombinant DNA technology are found in essentially every western pharmacy, doctor’s or veterinarian’s office, and laboratory.
+Proteins manufactured through recombinant DNA technology are found in every western pharmacy, doctor’s or veterinarian’s office, and laboratory.

 And the market for this technology has widespread, cross-sector industrial applications, estimated at $497.7 billion in 2016, and growing to $844.6 billion by 2025.